callstack/byorg-ai/.changeset/gorgeous-jobs-protect.md

 '@callstack/byorg-core': patch
 ---

-Fix for a case when user message isn't the newest one
+core: fix for a case when user message isn't the newest one